remolueoend/ontriggerJS/README.md

 obj.trigger('myEvent');
 ```

-### remove(id)
+### remove(listener)
-Removes the listener with the specified id from the collection.
+Removes the given listener from the collection.
 Returns true if successful, otherwise false.

 ### trigger([data])
 Triggers all event listeners of the collection.
 The parameter ```data``` is an optional array of data to provide to the listeners' handler functions.

 ## Class Listener
 Represents a single event listener.
 A listenr is always a member of a single ```ListenerCollection``` instance.
 Every listener has a unique ID in its collection, and an attached handler function.

-### id()
-Returns the listener's ID.
-This ID is only unique in the listener's collection, NOT globally.

 ### handler()
 Returns the listener's handler function.